drewprinster/jaws-x/README.md

 (1) JAWS-X: Addressing Efficiency Bottlenecks of Conformal Prediction Under Standard and Feedback Covariate Shift, ICML, 2023.
 (2) Efficient Approximate Predictive Inference Under Feedback Covariate Shift with Influence Functions, COPA, 2023.

-Cleaned-up code will be updated to the repository by July 21st, 2023.
+Cleaned-up code will be updated to the repository by August 7th, 2023.

 Code and experimental details for "Efficient Predictive Interval Approximation Under Feedback Covariate Shift with Higher-Order Influence Functions"